caxulex/TimeTracker/PRODUCTION_FIXES_GUIDE.md

 ## 🚫 Common Mistakes to Avoid

+> **🤖 AI ASSISTANT: If you're about to suggest any of these patterns, STOP and reconsider.
+These are the exact mistakes that broke production.**

 ### DON'T: Change container names without updating everywhere
 ```yaml
 # If you change this: